googleapis/repo-automation-bots/packages/monitoring-system/README.md

 ### Bot SRE: View currently configured metrics

 Currently, there are 3 ways to view Automation Bot metrics, each of which are described below.
-The [roadmap](#Roadmap) for this project
+The [roadmap](#Roadmap) for this project includes supporting all metrics in the [Metrics Dashboard](#Metrics-Dashboard) so you don't have to choose from the 3 methods below.

 #### Logs-based metrics in Cloud Logging